Skip to main content

 replayability3 negative mentions

-• The lack of a tutorial can make the initial gameplay confusing, leading to potential frustration for new players.
+• The lack of a tutorial can make the initial learning curve steep, leading to confusion for new players trying to grasp the mechanics.

 • gameplay